Volunteering Step-by-Step

 - Mahal-IDF-Volunteers.org will pre-check your qualification and reply

-within ten days.
+usually within a few days.

 - Mahal-IDF-Volunteers.org will forward a copy of the reply sent to